k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 # Data Generation Actors

 Starting from V7.1, Fabric separates the data generation (manufacturing) of synthetic data from the hashing and caching capabilities.
-The data generation Actors can be used to either generate synthetic entities or mask sensitive data.
-Broadway provides various data generation Actors under the **generators** category to generate a random synthetic value.
+The data generation Actors can be used to either generate synthetic entities (rule-based generation) or mask sensitive data.
+Broadway provides various built-in data generation Actors under the **generators** category to generate a random synthetic value.
 For example: RandomString, RandomNumber, Sequence...

-A data generator Actor can be executed by either the Broadway flow ('as is') for generating new data or the **Masking** Actor for caching the generated data.
+A data generator Actor can be executed by either the Broadway flow ('as is') for generating new data, invoked by the **Masking** Actor for caching the generated data or activated by the [catalog masking](/articles/39_fabric_catalog/10_catalog_settings.md#pii--masking-tab).

 ## Main Data Generation Actors